Concerted parking space management as a building block for sustainable campus mobility at TU Dresden (KONZERT)

 1. implementation of core elements of innovative operational mobility management

 A core concern is to institutionally anchor the corporate mobility management envisaged in the mobility concept for TU Dresden and to implement core elements of it.
 This includes, in particular, the "Responsible parking management" package of measures, on which the project focuses due to its considerable potential impact on sustainable mobility development.
-A special feature is that the planning for responsible parking management - in accordance with the title of the funding project - is concerted, i.e. carried out jointly, simultaneously and in a coordinated manner both on public streets and in university areas.
+A special feature is that the planning for responsible parking management - in line with the title of the funding project - is concerted, i.e. carried out jointly, simultaneously and in a coordinated manner both on public streets and in university areas.

 2. establishment of innovative working and process structures